Back to blog

 Note on the "before-fix" baseline: the headline phrase "20.7% → 12.3% reduction" is tempting to cite.
 The 12.3% after-state is fully verified; the 20.7% before-state is not regenerable from current artifacts (the ABCD-branch artifact was overwritten).
 The retraction registry logs this as "numerator verified, denominator unrecoverable" — entry 28 if you want to check.

-3. 29 filing packages, triaged
+3. 29 filing-ready packages, triaged

 PackageDispositionReason